tylerthejester/Real-Time-Bus-Tracker/README.md

 ## Description

-This is a page to test the tracker from MIT to Harvard, and from Harvard back to MIT.
+This page allows you to test tracking from MIT to Harvard, and from Harvard back to MIT (with guidance if needed).
+To access the map and explore further, please obtain an API key.

 ### Improvements